RyuuXS/Reforestation/README.md

-## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.